A critically important piece of market research is recruiting reputable, high-quality participants. But why?

 Tip #7.
 Cast a Wider Net 🥅

-It’s important to not limit yourself when recruiting.
+It’s important not to limit yourself when recruiting participants for market research.
 Oftentimes, casting a wide net pays off to start instead of limiting yourself to a very small pool.

 Consider widening the market area or limiting the qualifications or characteristics.